a740g/ANSI-Print-64/README.md

 ## What can I do with this?

 Anything you want!
-Use it in games, demos or writing pretty text mode user interface or output.
+Use it in games, demos or writing pretty text mode user interfaces and output.

 ## Notes